Current Exhibition · Gstaad, Switzerland

 Memory as Material.

-Each canvas corresponds to a city, a season, a threshold state.
-Nordic melancholia, North African talismanic signs, and the weathered surfaces of abandoned Mediterranean villas collide on linen and raw canvas.
-What accumulates is not a portrait of place but a record of attention: sustained, patient, and resistant to resolution.
+In Vito's practice, displacement is not a condition to be overcome.
+It is the necessary distance from which form becomes possible.
+Each canvas corresponds to a city, a season, a particular state of suspension.
+Nordic melancholia, North African talismanic signs, and the abraded surfaces of abandoned Mediterranean buildings collide quietly on linen and raw canvas.

 Full Exhibition Details